If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Make sure you're clear on pricing, so you can be prepped for all the questions your manager might ask.
 That's much easier to do if you’re considering a DAM which doesn't hide it's costs and has an actual pricing page - like us 😇.

 I'm not just saying that to be shady.
-Unless budget isn’t a concern, you should be wary of DAM systems who don’t talk about their pricing on their website.
+Unless budget isn’t a concern, you should be wary of DAM systems focused on enterprise companies (like Bynder and Brandfolder) who don’t talk about their pricing on their website.
 That’s often a sign their costs will be eye-popping.

 Exactly when you do this is up to you.
 But having key decision makers involved in the process early on can help address concerns they might have before they snowball.